csiro-data-school/python-files/_episodes/25-modules.md

 [Modules][python-modules] in Python are simply Python files with the .py extension.

+To use the functionality of a module, it has to be imported into your code.
 To import a module, we use the `import` command.

 The [full list of built-in modules][python-standard-modules] can be found in the Python documentation.